The Night Listener (film): Critical reception

 A. O. Scott of The New York Times called the film a "well-meaning, flat-footed screen adaptation [that] has its creepy, suspenseful moments ... but it shrinks a rich, strange story to the dimensions of an anecdote ... the psychological and intellectual implications that hover over the story are lost in the spooky atmospherics and overshadowed by Ms. Collette's off-kilter showboating."

 Mick LaSalle of the San Francisco Chronicle described it as "a movie with lots of heart but no heartbeat ... it feels infected by a malaise ... yet the film has intelligence and integrity and cannot be dismissed."

-Michael Phillips of the Los Angeles Times said, "It's a small but crafty and well-acted picture ...
+Michael Phillips of the Chicago Tribune said, "It's a small but crafty and well-acted picture ...
 The pacing and staging of the later scenes could use a little more electricity and momentum and a little less restraint.
 Yet The Night Listener keeps you watching.
 And listening."

 David Rooney of Variety thought it was "tediously solemn" and a "dawdling mystery thriller [that] manages to flatten two protagonists that had far more depth in the novel ...
 Lenser Lisa Rinzler gives the film a somber, elegant look, and Peter Nashel's score adds a layer of intensity.
 But it takes more than a few brooding strings to make a film taut and tense.
 The pace drags increasingly, trudging through the protracted final reels to a clumsy wrap-up with too many concluding scenes, none of them effective."